 I’m sorry I can’t go into anymore details about the Stone Guards; it was a bit like what raids are like now in Dragon soul, pretty dull.
 Speaking of our current raids, It’s time I briefly filled you guys in on what happened in the vodka raids during the 6/12 and 6/19 raid weeks!
 Our goal for these recent raids was to get our members back into the right attitude and mindset for business.
 Instead of dps cheesing and speeding through content as quickly as possible, we turned off the buff and made sure we were going through the mechanics properly.
 Outside of people forgetting their nightlights on Zon’ozz and forgetting what side they should’ve been running on, both weeks we performed well.
 I was pleasantly surprised how quickly we still cleared everything.
 Of course a vodka raid wouldn’t be the same without some type of clowning around and delaying us.

-Something else that stunned me while working on my Midsummer Fire Festival achievements was this conversation I had with a random guy:
+Something else that stunned me while working on my Midsummer Fire Festival achievements was a conversation I had with a random guy.

 Finally we come to what Natalie Tran would call porno music/comment time.
 If you’re interested in a gear/title/mount run in Firelands or Dragon Soul, please feel free to contact Entio or Killars.
 If you’re looking for a new guild and are especially adept at the Death Knight or Druid classes, just throw up an app at vodka-guild.net!
 And finally the great music that I’ve come across recently, compliments of Oveh and Stormbornz respectively: